Michele Fusco

-Bishop Michele Fusco is the current serving bishop of the Roman Catholic Diocese of Sulmona-Valva, Italy.
+Bishop Michele Fusco (born 6 December 1963) is an Italian Roman Catholic prelate, who currently serving as bishop of the Roman Catholic Diocese of Sulmona-Valva, Italy.

 Early life and education

 He was born on 6 December 1963 in Piano di Sorrento, Italy.

 Priesthood

 On 25 June 1988 he was ordained a priest by Archbishop Ferdinando Palatucci at Positano, Italy.

 Episcopate

 Fusco was appointed bishop of Sulmona-Valva on 30 November 2017 by Pope Francis.
 He was consecrated a bishop by Crescenzio Cardinal Sepe on 4 January 2018 at Amalfi Cathedral.